fagiothree/idems_translation/chatbot/README.md

 node index move_quick_replies <input-rapidpro-flow-file> <select_phrases> <output_name> <output-dir> <add_selectors> <qr_limit> <special_words>
 ```

-- `add_selectors` expects either "yes" or "no", if you want to add the numerical quick replies back in, example input: "yes"
+- `add_selectors` is either "yes" or "no", depending on whether you want to add the numerical quick replies back in.
+Example input: "yes".
-- `qr_limit` expects an integer input, it is a limit on the number of quick replies you want to add back in.
-So if we are above the limit the `add_selectors` behaviour will be ignored and the quick replies will not be added back in.
+- `qr_limit` is an integer.
+A limit on the number of quick replies you want to add back in.
+If we are above the limit the `add_selectors` behaviour will be ignored and the quick replies will not be added back in.
-- `special_words` expects a path to JSON which has a list of words which will be reinstated as full quick replies as opposed to numbers.
-The `special_words` should be organised by language, an example of the file can be found in `test/Input/special_words.json`.
-This file can be reviewed for info but should not be modified as it is part of the test script
+- `special_words` is a path to JSON file which has a list of words which will be reinstated as full quick replies as opposed to numbers.
+The words should be organised by language, an example of the file can be found in `test/Input/special_words.json`.
+This file can be reviewed for info but should not be modified as it is part of the test script.

 ### reformat\_quick\_replies